 Balanced Armature Headphone Drivers

 Balanced armature headphone drivers are also dynamic and work on the principle of electromagnetic induction.

 These driver types are precise but generally limited by their narrow frequency response and physical size limitations.
 They are typically found in in-ear monitors, which often host up to 4 different balanced armature drivers with varying frequency responses along with a moving-coil dynamic driver for improved bass response.

 The design of balanced armature drivers is a bit involved compared to the other headphone driver designs.
-Let’s begin our description by having a look at a simplified cross-sectional diagram of a balanced armature driver.
+Let's begin our description by looking at a simplified cross-sectional diagram of a balanced armature driver.

 So as we see, the BA driver also works with a conductive coil.
 However, unlike the popular moving-coil design discussed earlier, the balanced armature conductive coil is stationary.

 This coil is wrapped around a conductive armature that is balanced (hence the name) between two magnets.
 The poles of the magnets are opposite to the top and bottom of the armature.
 Note that the armature does not touch the magnets.

 The armature, designed to move upward and downward, similar to a diving board, is mechanically coupled to a diaphragm via a drive pin.
 As the armature moves up, so too does the diaphragm, pushing air upward.
 Similarly, as the armature moves down, the diaphragm follows and pulls are back.

 This pushing and pulling of air produces sound waves.